 3. Good teams don't take themselves too seriously.

 Let me say this bluntly: parents and coaches need to lighten up.
-Youth sports issues are not life or death.
 Laughter during practice--at appropriate times--is a good thing.
 Hard work and fun can co-exist.
 Teams who take themselves too seriously and can’t tolerate some lightheartedness or can never get to the point of laughing at their mistakes, are missing a lot of the fun that can come from being part of a team.
 It could even be argued that a team who laughs together, wins together.

 4. Good teams see potential in kids when no one else does.